jmpevzla/fm-order-summary/README.md

 - add media queries for desktop version
 - add both backgrounds version
 - add font

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - Mobile-first

 ### What I learned

-- To use Custom property
+- To use custom property
 - To use external fonts
 - To add a background svg pattern
 - Media queries